ben0bi/Be-LED/README.md

 + install node if not installed.
 + install apache2 if not installed.
-+ The apache page is there because the box can always respond, also if the node server does not run.
++ The apache page is there because the box can always respond then, also if the node server does not run.

 cd /home/pi/Documents